amccutcheon-data/retail-sales-analysis/README.md

 1) Which products generate the most revenue?
 2) Which countries generate the most sales?
 3) Which months have the highest sales?
-4) Which productssell the highest quantity?
+4) Which products sell the highest quantity?
 # SQL Analysis
 All SQL analysis perforemd using SQL queries, in SQL folder.
 # Tableau Dashboard